-To link an additional contact, go to Subscriptions › Customers › details page for the customer and click Add Contact:
+To link an additional contact, go to customer's details page and click Add additional contacts:

-The Add Contact form appears, as shown below:
+The form for adding contacts appears, as shown below:

 Fill in the Id - this will be the reference ID used by Chargebee API to identify the contact.